actiniumn404/fll-curriculum/docs/transitioning-to-ftc.md

 ---
 title: Transitioning to FTC FAQ
-nav_order: 3
+nav_order: 4
 ---
 # Transitioning to FTC FAQ
 {: .no_toc }

-By Team 18225 - High Definition
+By STEM Reach Initiative
 {: .fs-6 .fw-300 }

 ## Table of contents